-Shopify Plus is primarily an eCommerce platform.
-Therefore, it lacks content management functions.
-This can cause problems if you want to publish your website and eCommerce store on the same subdomain.
+Shopify Plus is primarily an eCommerce platform, so it lacks content management functions, which can cause problems if you want to publish your website and eCommerce store on the same subdomain.

-In addition, the back-end integration is limited.
-Anything you add has to work with Shopify’s API.
-You may be able to get help with this from an account manager .
-However, you will still find yourself limited by Shopify’s hosted eCommerce platform.
-And, of course, platform lock-in is also an inherent risk with Shopify.
+In addition, the backend integration is limited: Anything you add must work with Shopify’s API.
+You may be able to get help with this from an account manager, but you are still limited by Shopify’s hosted eCommerce platform.
+And, of course, platform lock-in is also an inherent risk with regular Shopify.

 Differences from Shopify

 Shopify Plus differs from other Shopify plans in several ways:

 - It has no transaction fees if you use Shopify Payments.